xphillyx/PostSharp.Samples/PostSharp.Samples.ValidateResourceString/README.md

 if values assigned to a validated parameter is a valid resource key.

 The `ValidateResourceStringAttribute` constraint can validate just literal or constants passed to a validated parameter.
-If you pass an expression requiring runtime evaluation to a validate paramter, for example a variable or a method call expression then the validation at the build time cannot work.
+If you pass an expression requiring runtime evaluation to a validate parameter, for example a variable or a method call expression then the validation at the build time cannot work.